 Certain conditions, such as food, drug, and environmental allergies, asthma, heart conditions, or diabetes require that you carry emergency or rescue medications on you at all times.
 Going to the beach is no exception.
 Some medications, such as glucagon, insulin, and epinephrine are extremely sensitive to heat, as are test strips.
 Store them in your cooler, or in an insulated pouch.
 Do not store them directly on ice, as they are also sensitive to extreme cold temperatures as well.
 Inform anyone with you where to find your rescue medication(s) and teach them how to administer those meds in the event that you are unable to do so yourself.

 Whether you have food allergies, Type 1 Diabetes, Celiac disease, or any number of other conditions, packing the right foods matters.
 It’s always a good idea to pack more than you think you need in case food is spilled or spoiled, if your day runs longer than expected, or if someone accidentally eats your, “safe” foods, leaving you short.
 Having that extra stash of snacks, and labeling those foods that are truly to be reserved for a given person, can really help make all the difference when plans change or little accidents happen.

 Don’t Forget to Wear Your Medical ID

 Wearing your medical ID jewelry is important at all times, including at the beach.
-Materials like silicone, stainless steel, and paracord are ideal for medical ID beachwear, as they are designed to stand up to your time in the water and all of your sunscreen use.
+Materials like silicone or stainless steelare ideal for medical ID beachwear, as they are designed to stand up to your time in the water and all of your sunscreen use.
 Your medical ID jewelry can help first responders provide the necessary treatment in the event of an emergency.
 Pro Tip: Sending your kids on vacation with the grandparents?
 Check out our temporary write-on wristbands for a short-term ID that’s sun- and pool-friendly.